lazriel/Openscan/README.md

 - `git clone git@github.com:emsec/hal.git`
 Use the instructions in the repository to build HAL.
 Use the `-DPL_BOOLEAN_INFLUENCE=1` flag in cmake.
 - `python ../hal/random_netlist_noise.py`
+HAL outputs slighly different netlist format.
+To return to the original format, use the following script after making the relevant modifications for your neltist
+- `../hal/importfromhal.pl <TOP>.<NUM>.g.v > <NEWNAME>`

 ## Simulation
 (Using Xcellium for example)